Qovery/documentation/website/docs/getting-started/qovery-vs-other/heroku.md

 This is the opposite on Heroku.
 You can't use your Cloud provider account to host your apps and data.
 You must use the hosting provided by Heroku.

-* [Get started with Qovery on your AWS account][docs.using-qovery.configuration.business.cloud-account.amazon-web-services]
+* [Get started with Qovery on your AWS account][docs.using-qovery.configuration.cloud-service-provider.amazon-web-services]
-* [See other supported Cloud providers][docs.using-qovery.configuration.business.cloud-account]
+* [See other supported Cloud providers][docs.using-qovery.configuration.cloud-service-provider]

 ### Predictable cost